 Turmeric has antibacterial, anti-fungal and antiviral properties which help in killing various bacteria and fungus which are responsible for causing illnesses like cold, flu etc. Drinking a glass of turmeric milk is a natural way to improve your immunity.
 It also helps in reducing sore throat when you are down with a cold.

-Buying powder turmeric is easiest and convenient way to buy this golden spice!
-You can now buy powdered turmeric from most local super markets.
+Buying powder turmeric is the easiest and convenient way to buy this golden spice!
+You can now buy powdered turmeric from most local supermarkets.

 If you wish to use it for application on face or skin then raw turmeric is a better option.
-It may be difficult to buy raw turmeric from a regular store but a specialist health or whole food store may stock them.
+It may be difficult to buy raw turmeric from a regular store but specialist health or whole food store may stock them.

 Fresh turmeric should be wiped dry and wrapped in a paper towel and stored in an airtight container in the fridge.